baojie/leansemanticweb/Syllabus.md

 * Exhibit and others
 * D3 (and other JavaScript lib)
 * NetworkX and  (and other Python lib)
-* Implementation: some Python and Javascript
+* Implementation: some Python (mapplotlib...) and Javascript

 ## Section 8 User Interaction